Food Photographer. Meat & Poultry. Shaws Fine Meats.

 RESTAURANT FOOD PHOTOGRAPHY

-YRSCommercial (Your Reflection Studio) is a commercial photography studio and specialising in interiors, architecture, product and food images, based in the West Midlands and Scotland and working throughout the United Kingdom.
+YRSCommercial (Your Reflection Studio) is a commercial photographer specialising in interiors, architecture, product and food images, based in the West Midlands and Scotland and working throughout the United Kingdom.
 We work with businesses, producers, restaurants, media, designers and property owners, creating images for commercial, editorial, promotional, business and industrial needs, as-well-as for media and agencies and marketing designers all over the UK.

 YRSFOOD.
 FOOD, MENU AND RESTAURANT PHOTOGRAPHY STUDIO.